Multisensor Multiobject Tracking with Improved Sampling Efficiency: Introduction

 A significant limitation of the \ac{pf} filter presented in \cite{LiCoates:17} is that it assumes that the prior or predicted \acp{pdf} follow Gaussian distributions.
 It is thus unsuitable for problems that involve multimodal \acp{pdf}.
 For problems where the measurement noise follows a Gaussian mixture \ac{pdf}, \cite{SouCoa:17} introduces the Gaussian sum \ac{pf} filter.
 Here, the means of the Gaussian mixture components are updated by performing an update step similar to the \ac{ledh}.
 On the other hand, the covariance matrices of the components are updated by extended Kalman filters that also run in parallel.
 An extension of \cite{SouCoa:17} to the case where both driving noise and measurement noise are distributed by a Gaussian mixture \ac{pdf} is presented in \cite{PalCoa:C18}.
 Here, invertible flow is used for particle weight update in an importance sampling step.
 For problems where both driving noise and measurement noise can be multimodal, \cite{LiSouCoa:19} combines the invertible \ac{pf} with a \ac{smcmc} method that relies on the Metropolis-Hastings approach, i.e., a Metropolis-Hastings kernel is constructed using a \ac{pf} algorithm based on a \ac{gmm}.
-However, aforementioned \ac{pf} approaches that can represent multimodal \acp{pdf} \cite{SouCoa:17,PalCoa:C18,LiSouCoa:19} are unsuitable for \ac{mot} since they neither model \ac{mou} nor an unknown number of states to be estimated.
+However, aforementioned \ac{pf} approaches that can represent multimodal \acp{pdf} \cite{SouCoa:17,PalCoa:C18,LiSouCoa:19} are unsuitable for \ac{mot} since neither model \ac{mou} nor an unknown number of states to be estimated. \rd{For the cooperative localization problem, a method that relies on invertible \ac{pf} is presented in \cite{Luk:23,WieLeiMeyTeaWit:C22}.
+This method is not suitable for the more challenging multiobject tracking problems since it can only be applied to problems without measurement origin uncertainty, known number of states to be estimated, and posterior \acp{pdf} with simple, unimodal shapes.} A variant of the \ac{pf} filter has been proposed for \ac{mot} \cite{SauLiCoa:17}.
+In particular, \ac{edh} and \ac{ledh} variants of the single-sensor $\delta$-Generalized Labeled Multi-Bernoulli filter \cite{VoVoHoa:J17} with invertible flow are presented.
+These approaches are unsuitable for multiobject tracking problems where measurements are provided by multiple sensors.